 How to make sourdough bread

-In a large bowl add 1,000 grams of flour, 200 grams of active sourdough starter, 650 grams of warm filtered water, and 20 grams of salt.
-For the next part I like to use the best tool there is, my hands! wash your hands and give this a good mix.
-You don’t want to knead the dough, you want to combine all the ingredients together till there is no dry streaks of flour.
-The dough will be very sticky, you might be tempted to add more flour.
-But trust the process! do not add more flour than what the recipe is asking for.
+Add 650 grams of warm filtered water and 200 grams of active sourdough starter to a large bowl and mix it together.
+Next, add 1,000 grams of bread flour and 20 grams of salt.
+Give this a good mix.
+Mix the dough until there are no dry streaks of flour left.
+The dough will be very sticky, so you might be tempted to add more flour.
+But trust the process!
+Do not add more flour than what the recipe is asking for.

 After a good mix, close the bowl with a lid and let the sourdough bread mixture rest for 1 hour.
 For this step, you can cover the dough with saran wrap, a tea towel, or a lid.
 You don’t want a tight seal on the sourdough.
 You still want some air to circulate into the dough, to help ferment it.
 Yet you don’t want the dough to develop a hard crust either.